-Are there project technical reports and documentation?
+Are there project technical reports and decumentation?
+V Are there project technical reports and documentation?
 Yes Explanation 1.
 1998 Water Master Plan.2.
-Water Distribution Map Base in AutoCadd Is environmental of documentation for the project complete?
-Yes Explanation Exempt Does the project h have a plan and schedule to complete the environmental review?
-No Explanation Not applicable Does the project h nave necessary permits and regulatory approval?
-Yes Explanation Ministerial Is there a plan an d schedule to complete permitting process?
+Water Distribution Map Base in AutoCadd Is environmental documentation for the project complete?
+Yes Explanation Exempt Does the project have a plan and schedule to complete the environmental review?
+No Explanation Not applicable Does the project have necessary permits and regulatory approval? $\underline{Yes}$ Explanation Ministerial Is there a plan and schedule to complete permitting process?
 No Explanation Not applicable